A Tribe Called Quest: 2015–2017: We Got It from Here, death of Phife Dawg, and final tour

 On November 13, 2015, A Tribe Called Quest reunited to perform on The Tonight Show Starring Jimmy Fallon.
 That day, the group reissued People's Instinctive Travels and the Paths of Rhythm, in commemoration of its 25th anniversary.
 The reissue included remixes by Pharrell Williams, J. Cole and CeeLo Green.
 In addition, they participated in an AMA on Reddit, where users asked the group questions.
 On the night of their Tonight Show appearance, the same night of the terrorist attacks in Paris, the group felt "charged" and put aside their differences, deciding to record a new album, We Got It from Here...
 Thank You 4 Your Service, in secrecy.
 Muhammad was unable to attend recording sessions for the album, as he was producing the Luke Cage soundtrack with Adrian Younge at the time.

 Phife Dawg died on March 22, 2016, due to complications relating to diabetes.
 The album was incomplete when Phife Dawg died, but the surviving members continued to work on it following his death.
 That August, Epic Records CEO L.A.
 Reid revealed that the label would be releasing a new A Tribe Called Quest album in the near future.
 We Got It from Here...
-Thank You 4 Your Service was subsequently announced in October, with a release date of November 11, 2016; it became the group's second album to debut at #1 on the Billboard 200.
+Thank You 4 Your Service was subsequently announced in October, with a release date of November 11, 2016; it became the group's second album to debut at No. 1 on the Billboard 200.
 The day after its release, the group appeared on Saturday Night Live and performed in front of a mural of Phife Dawg.